Merith-TK/Personal-Projects/README.md

      - [ ] Provide prebuilt binaries

  * Compile
-    This utility makes compiling some exe programs easier, especially when embedding a icon.
+    * This utility makes compiling some exe programs easier, especially when embedding a icon.
     Default Golang icon comes with the source because i needed a icon to test it.
-Also lets you test it yourself
+Also lets you test it yourself!
+    * USAGE!
+      * Just go into the root of your project, make sure there is a `manifest.xml` file, and run `compile`
+      * OR! if you want to compile a specific go file. `compile main.go`
     * DEPENDANCIES
       * [rsrc, used as the core of this entire program](https://github.com/akavel/rsrc)
     * How to install!
       * `go get github.com/Merith-TK/Personal-Projects/compile `
       * `go get https://github.com/akavel/rsrc`

+    * How to test?
+      * This program is only validated to work on windows 7 and windows 10.
+How you can check to see if this program works. go to your GOPATH/bin folder and look for `compile.exe`, it should have a go-gopher icon.
+      This is how you test this program because i bundled the syso file, which was BUILT by this program. crazy i know. it was built by using `go run` on `compile.go`

       FUN FACT!
-I actually build the binary of this program using `go run` due to how it behaves!
+I actually built the binary of this program as i was making it due to how it behaves!